 What you need to do

-- Go to the withholding calculator to determine your correct withholding amount.
+- Use the IRS withholding calculator to determine your correct withholding amount.
 Complete the W-4 provided in the letter and give to your employer.

 - Download the following material:

 - Use the IRS Withholding Calculator to figure your correct amount of federal income tax withholding.
 The calculator is particularly helpful if you've had too much or too little withheld in the past, your situation has changed, or you’re starting a new job.

 What is a 2802C Letter?